Brooks Range Elephant Foot Sleeping Bag Review

 The Elephant Foot has other great uses in my opinion.
 For those all day outings on a new trail, the Elephant Foot is great to take along for that extra “just in case” piece of mind.
 This is especially true if you are heading out in winter conditions.
 I also used this bag in the late summer.
 What makes it great for saving space makes it a great summer choice too.
 Why lug around a full sleeping bag when you know you’ll just be unzipping it?

 Could the Elehpant Foot replace your standard sleeping bag?
-If you mostly camp in good weather or just ocassionally in chilly weather, or if you are a human oven like myself, I’d say yes.
+If you mostly camp in good weather or just occasionally in chilly weather, or if you are a human oven like myself, I’d say yes.
 The price for the Elephant Foot is $249.00, which in my opinion is quite reasonable for such a versatile piece.
-Find out more at www.brooks-range.com.
+For more info, visit www.amazon.com.